brownsys/Sesame/sesame/lints/README.md

 ## Creating a PrivacyCriticalRegion signature
 Each PCR signature is unique to the closure it signs.
 We use ssh-keygen to sign and verify the signed file.

-To create an author or reviewer Signature, run the `alohomora_pcr` lint with an empty string in the signature field.
+To create an author or reviewer Signature, run the `sesame_pcr` lint with an empty string in the signature field.
 The lint will fail and output a file containing the hash of the MIR of the closure.

 The hash of a PrivacyCriticalRegion in a function named `data_processing` will appear in a file of the form `pcr/data_processing-{closure#0}_hash.rs`